ubugeeei/ubugeeei/README.md

 Born in 2000 in Fukuoka, Japan 🇯🇵
 Working as a web engineer in Tokyo 🗼

-I work for a startup company as an architect, project leader, team manager, and train members!
+I work for a startup company as an developer, architect, project leader, team manager!
 On the personal development side, I play around with creating my own browsers and operating systems :)

 ----------------------------------------------------------------------------